canopas/flutter-developer-roadmap-2023/README.md

   - Dialog will have UI to show a thanks message, image, and button to complete the survey.
 * Ask at least 3 questions with 4 options each.
 * The app should ask users about the Shopping experience.
-* Use TabView to display questions.
+* Use a Pager to display questions.
 * You can use any images or placeholder for eye-catching UI.
 * Here's [UI for reference](https://cubicleninjas.com/wp-content/uploads/2021/01/NA-2021-Web-Questionnaire-3.jpg)

 ## Practical 5
-#### Implement Note-taking application
-* Single Screen app
-  - Which allows the user to enter a note.
-  - Use `TextField` to take input from the user.
-  - Add a button to reset the note.
-* The application should have the ability to maintain the state of the `TextField`, even after the device is rotated or the app is in the background.
-* This means that when the user rotates the device, the `TextField` should retain its previous contents, and the user should be able to continue editing the note without losing any data.
+#### Fitness Journal:
+* Develop an app for users to track their fitness activities and progress.
+* Use TextFields for users to input details for workout type, duration, and notes.
+* Show all workout entries on the home screen.
+* Ensure that the app maintains entered fitness data even after device rotation.

 # Navigation and Routing